+Exhibit 43 at 1-2.
+When reviewing the newly issued title V permit for U.S. Steel's Edgar emission limits is not entirely clear from the face of the Permit."
+Exhibit 55 at fn.
+19. However,

-Exhibit 35 at 1.
-EPA further issued an Order Granting Petition for Objection to a Title V Operating Permit on February 7, 2024, which directed ACHD to make various changes to the Title V Permit.
-See generally Exhibit 47 In the Order, EPA reiterated that "[t]he origin and legal authority underlying each of the emission limits is not entirely clear from the face of the Permit."
-Id. at fn.
-19. However, EPA also affirmed that Art.
-XXI § 2103.12.a.2.B constituted an "applicable requirement" for purposes of the SIP, see id. at 31, and that the definition of RACT found in Art.
+Thomson Facility, in its Order Granting Petition for Objection to a Title V Operating Permit on purposes of the Pennsylvania SIP, see id. at 31, and that the definition of RACT found in Art.

+February 7, 2024, EPA reiterated that "[t]he origin and legal authority underlying each of the

+EPA also affirmed that Art.
+XXI § 2103.12.a.2.B constituted an "applicable requirement" for

 XXI and used in conjunction with § 2103.12.a.2.B is different than what is used under the Clean Air Act.
 See id. at fn.
-39.
+39.9